goerz/docs_versions_menu/docs/command.rst

-By default, the ``index.html`` file will forward to the documentation of the latest public release (excluding pre-releases such as ``v1.0.0-rc1``), or to ``master`` if there have been no releases.
+By default, the ``index.html`` file will forward to the documentation of the latest public release (excluding pre-releases such as ``v1.0.0-rc1``), or to ``master`` if there have been no public releases.
 There is no support for an RTD-style "latest"/"stable" folder.
 This is by design: deep-linking to "latest" documentation is a bad practice, as such links easily become invalid when a new version is released.